-- 10. Once correct tension check belts are parrel. - 11.
+- 10. Once the correct tension has been set, check belts are parallel. - 11.
 Place a straight edge on the motor pulley and running it towards the blade pulley.
 You are looking for the pulleys to be parallel.

-- 12. Adjust the tension nuts individually to make sure the belts are aligned.
+12. Adjust the tension nuts individually to make sure the belts are aligned.

 Note: Check belt tension as you work to align the pulleys as you may need to loosen the nuts rather than tighten them.

-- 13. Tighten the four motor mount bolts.

-- 14. Fit the belt guards.
+- 13. Tighten the four motor mount bolts. - 14.
+Fit the belt guards.

-Carriage wheel replacement.
+Carriage wheel replacement